-Although a perpetual preferred stock does not have a specific buy-back date, the issuing corporation possesses the right to buy back the stock at any time under specific terms listed in the prospectus.
+Although a perpetual preferred stock does not have a specific buy-back date, it does have redemption features.
+Generally, the issuing corporation possesses the right to buy back the stock at any time under specific terms listed in the prospectus.
 Companies buy back shares for a variety of reasons, such as new tax laws and changes in interest rates.

 Non-Perpetual Preferred Stock

 Non-perpetual preferred shares carry characteristics of stocks and bonds.
 The shares trade like common stock but have a maturity date like bonds.
 A non-perpetual stock carries a specific maturity date when the company will buy back shares from preferred stockholders at a specified price.
 The dividends paid to investors cease when the company buys back the shares.
-In many cases, non-perpetual preferred stocks carry a maturity term of 30 to 49 years.
+In many cases, non-perpetual preferred stocks carry a maturity term of at least 30 years.

 Investors interested in preferred stock should understand the significance of the call feature associated with perpetual and non-perpetual shares.
 You may instantly lose a valuable income stream if the company chooses to suddenly buy back perpetual preferred shares.